 - pay transaction fees for platform usage.

 - receive as a reward for staking and being a validator

 Overall it powers the entire Cardano ecosystem as introduced previously and may develop more future usages.

-You can buy ADA on MEXC following the steps:
+You can buy Cardano (ADA) on MEXC by following the steps: